Manifest-Based Access to DICOM Objects (MADO)

 The EURIDICE Initiative and the IHE MADO Profile

 The European Health Data Space (EHDS) requires robust, interoperable, and testable technical specifications.
 To meet this need, HL7 Europe and IHE-Europe have partnered to create the EURIDICE Initiative.
 This collaboration leverages the strengths of both organizations: the agility and community of HL7 FHIR and the established methodology and testability of IHE.
-The goal of EURIDICE is to take proposals and turn them into trusted, EHDS-ready technical artifacts that are endorsed by both communities and can be tested.
+The goal of EURIDICE is to take proposals and turn them into trusted, technical artifacts that are endorsed by both communities and can be proposed as specifications for the EHDS.

 The MADO Profile in the context of EHDS and EURIDICE

 The need for the IHE MADO profile has been championed by the Xt-EHR Project that is tasked with the scoping and the development of the EHDS specifications for the Exchange of Imaging Studies and related Imaging Reports.
-The IHE Radiology domain has agreed to further its development as an internationally adopted profile over the next few months.
-The current draft, prepared by this joint IHE-Europe and HL7 collaboration as EURIDICE, is part of the Xt-EHR project stakeholder consultation on the D7.2 Specification between September 28th and November 11th 2025.
-The current draft of the MADO profile is included in this review and may be accessed below.
+The IHE Radiology domain has agreed to further the development of MADO as an internationally adopted profile over the past few months under the IHE PRISM, a new program that prioritizes interoperability for specific market imperatives.

 Scope of the Manifest-Based Access to DICOM Objects (MADO) Profile

 While a similar concept was introduced almost 20 years ago by a part of the XDS-I.b profile, the MADO profile aims to create a second-generation solution.
-It provides a more precise and flexible approach that can be combined with various document sharing infrastructures such as those based on XDS or the newer FHIR-based document sharing profiles, like MHD/MHDS, which are critical for meeting the requirements of the EHDS regulation.
+It provides a more precise and flexible approach that can be combined with various document sharing infrastructures such as those based on the newer FHIR-based document sharing profiles, like MHD/MHDS, which are critical for meeting the requirements of the EHDS regulation, but also with XDS with a large number of deployments, in Europe and world-wide.

-Two formats of imaging study manifest are offered alongside with the mapping between them:
+Two formats of imaging study manifest are offered by IHE MADO alongside with the mapping between them:

 • The DICOM KOS-Based Manifest format